 - PeerWise: our peer-assisted MCQ database, created and curated by students.
 Test yourselves with questions created by others, but also benefit from creating your own questions (best way to learn) and entering model answers, which others can improve on.

 - Mentoring resources on various study skills, our pre-arrival guide for settling in Manchester and FAQs (frequently asked questions) for international students.

 In order to help us maximise the benefits that you gain from tutorials, we need feedback from you, both on the tutorial activities and on your Academic Tutor’s performance.
-For this purpose, you will be asked to complete a unit survey at the end of each semester.
-It is important for us to have your opinion, as these surveys will be used to determine how tutorials are constructed and conducted in future years.
-Details of how to access/complete the survey will be given to you each semester.
+For this purpose, you will be asked to complete unit surveys at the end of each semester.
+There will be a general survey for BIOL10000 to give feedback on the tutorial plenaries, and a separate survey run via Blackboard to give feedback on your small group tutorials.
+It is important for us to have your opinion, as these surveys will be used to determine how plenaries and tutorials are conducted in future years.
+Details of how to access and complete the surveys will be emailed to you each semester.